Generalized Anxiety Disorder in Children and Adolescents

 View Patient Education

 Generalized anxiety disorder is a persistent state of heightened anxiety and apprehension characterized by excessive worrying, fear, and dread.
 Physical symptoms can include tremor, sweating, multiple somatic complaints, and exhaustion.
-Diagnosis is by clinical criteria.
+Diagnosis is based on clinical criteria.
 Treatment is often with relaxation therapy, sometimes combined with drug therapy.

-Children with generalized anxiety disorder have multiple and diffuse worries, which are exacerbated by stress.
-These children often have difficulty paying attention and may be hyperactive and restless.
+Children with generalized anxiety disorder may have multiple and diffuse worries, which are exacerbated by stress.
+These children often have an intolerance to uncertainty, difficulty paying attention, and may exhibit hyperactivity and restlessness.
 They may sleep poorly, sweat excessively, feel exhausted, and complain of physical discomfort (eg, stomachache, muscle aches, headache).
+Anxious children may also exhibit perfectionist behaviors, and perceived poor school performance may directly contribute to their anxiety.

 • Psychiatric assessment

-Generalized anxiety disorder is diagnosed in children and adolescents who have prominent and impairing anxiety symptoms that are not focused enough to meet criteria for a specific disorder such as social anxiety disorder or panic disorder.
-Generalized anxiety disorder is also an appropriate diagnosis for children who have a specific anxiety disorder, such as separation anxiety, but also have other significant anxiety symptoms above and beyond those of the specific anxiety disorder.
+Generalized anxiety disorder is diagnosed in children and adolescents who have prominent and impairing anxiety symptoms that are not focused enough to meet criteria for a specific disorder such as social anxiety disorder or panic disorder (1).
+Generalized anxiety disorder is also an appropriate diagnosis for children who have a specific anxiety disorder, such as separation anxiety, but also exhibit additional significant anxiety symptoms that extend beyond those associated with the specific disorder.

 Specific criteria include the presence of each of the following: